 Learning the three iconic NYC parking signs is not an easy task.
 And separating the parking ticket wheat from the myths and mysteries of the 3 no standing zones chaff is even more difficult, especially when the two little words, “no standing” are not displayed on the parking sign.

 For example, check out the above photo of the two parking signs on the same gotcha pole.
 The top red sign is easy, right?
 It displays those two little words, “no standing.”
 But, what about the bottom white sign that says, “Truck Loading Only?”
 Is it a no standing sign?
 The answer, yes.
 How do I know? because you have to read the rule and it tells you a Truck Loading Only is a no standing rule (Yikes)!

 No Standing Zone

 Remember these immortal words, “I stop, I stand, I park.”
 These three activities are the same thing…halting your vehicle.
-However, the parking ticket gods will allow you to stop temporarily (2 minutes or less) to drop-off or pick-up a passenger (to and from the curb).
+However, the parking ticket gods will allow you to stop temporarily to drop-off or pick-up a passenger (to and from the curb) and leave the area immediately.
 You can stop, drop and go.
-You cannot stop, drop and wait for your Aunt Tillie to cross the street.
+But, you cannot stop, drop and wait for your Aunt Tillie to cross the street.

 Take this brief 3 question quiz

 1. I can park my vehicle in a no standing zone.
 True or False?